OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-01-Checking-Security-Settings.md

     are "on" and "off").
 This includes access to the camera itself, as well as access to the photos stored on your phone.

-*(A note for trainers -- this is one section where instructions may become outdated quickly and often.
-However, the concepts of checking location, microphone, and camera access for the reasons outlined above should hold up.)*
+*(Note -- this is one section where the specific instructions will become outdated quickly and often.
+Always double check that the steps still work, and please consider [submitting an issue](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) with updated instructions.
+The concept of auditing location, microphone, and camera access for the reasons outlined above should hold up.)*

 **For Android users:**

 The process of checking application permission settings differs between Android versions.

-**how to figure out which version you are using**
+**Not sure which version you are using?**

 Open **Settings > System > About Phone ** - the Android Version value will be displayed, along with other system information.